Mradul-77/Data-Science-with-Python-Task/README.md

 Techniques like PCA or feature importance to select the most important features is used.
 Data set can be downloaded from: https://drive.google.com/file/d/1IZCDqfZUB1WEi1Uwc57qsFFBLN8BnSf3/view?usp=drive_link
 ## Task-6: Advanced Data Analysis Techniques
+This task deals with all the techniques and methods used in the previous taks.
+It with advanced statistical and analytical methods to solve complex problems.
+Implemented time series analysis for forecasting trends and seasonality.
+Performed sentiment analysis or text mining on unstructured data.
+Explored clustering or classification techniques for segmentation and pattern recognition.
+Data set can be downloaded from: https://drive.google.com/file/d/177MIicaRzxBBUCfjrE1zio068qgI5qTI/view?usp=drive_link